frosty6742/frozen-slimes-v2/README.md

 To order PCBS go to a website like https://cart.jlcpcb.com/quote upload the gerber file zip file and select quanity and color and order.
 It should autoselect all the other correct options when you upload the gerber file.

-*if you want to buy pcb packs, fully assembled pcbs or even whole trackers dm me*

 <img src="https://github.com/frosty6742/frozen-slimes-v2/blob/main/Pictures/20230212_062153031_iOS.png" alt="PCB" width="600" height="400" />